parikhasharma/TeeRex-Store/README.md

 Run Project :
 npm run start

-Team Members
-Solo project

-Tech Stacks
+Tech Used
 React
 React Router Dom
-API
 HTML
 JavaScript
 CSS

-Tools
-Vs Code
-Git

 Functionalities
 Product Page with searching and filtering options
-User can add product into cart
+User can add product to the cart.
+User can increase or decrease the quantity of the products.
-User can increase/decrease quantity of product and also delete it from the cart
+User can also delete the product from the cart.

 Installation